-7.2 The draft minute of the Integrated Governance Committee will be reviewed by the nominated Executive Lead prior to clearance by the Chair of the Integrated Governance Committee and distribution to the Integrated Governance Committee for ratification at the next Committee meeting.
-The ratified minutes of the Integrated Governance Committee will be presented to the next NHS 24 Board Meeting to ensure NHS 24 Board members are aware of issues considered and decisions taken.
+7.2 The draft minute of the Integrated Governance Committee will be reviewed by the nominated Executive Lead prior to clearance by the Chair of the Integrated Governance Committee within ten working days and distribution to the Integrated Governance Committee within fifteen working days for ratification at the next Committee meeting.
+The ratified minutes of the Integrated Governance Committee will be presented to the next NHS 24 Board meeting to ensure NHS 24 Board members are aware of issues considered and decisions taken.